F25

 • Inspect tach connector: Identify the smaller tachometer connector on the motor (if separate) and ensure it is fully seated and not corroded.

 • Test tach coil: Measure resistance across the tach terminals.
-Compare to service spec (often 100–200 Ω).
-Spin the motor shaft by hand and verify a small AC voltage is generated.
+Compare it to the service specification (often 100–200 Ω).
+Spin the motor shaft by hand and verify that a small AC voltage is generated.

 • Check magnet: Inspect the motor shaft magnet or rotor for cracks or dislodgement.

 When to replace: Replace the drive motor if the tach coil or magnet is defective.
-If the motor tests good, suspect the motor control or main control board.
+If the motor tests functional, suspect the motor control or main control board.

 Advertisements